Family, friends and maybe even some very kind strangers who have stumbled upon my donation page—

-I can’t thank you enough for taking the time to visit and read about the towering challenge I’ve set for myself and exactly why I'm taking the plunge.
-As some of you know, I have joined Team Imerman Angels (IA) to run the 2020 Bank of America Chicago Marathon!
-While I know the training and preparation will be intense, I’m also honored to be part of Team IA to finish 26.2 #MilesForMyMom
+I cannot thank you enough for taking the time to visit and read about the latest challenge I’ve set for myself.
+As I’ve shared with some of you, I have joined Team Imerman Angels to run the 2020 Chicago Marathon and I'm honored and excited.

 In the world we live in, almost everyone we know has likely been affected by cancer in some way.
 Cancer is a word that universally strikes a ray of fearful and negative emotions by everyone involved: the caretakers, family members and beloved friends.
 Imerman Angels is an organization aiming to provide 1-on-1 cancer support to all parties involved.
 This cause is especially close to my heart as cancer has attached so many of my loved ones.
 I watched cancer slowly deteriorate one of the strongest woman I knew, loved and admired, my grandmother.
 Years later my aunt lost her battle to pancreatic cancer.
 Last year my brother was diagnosed with non-Hodgkin’s lymphoma while my best friend was battling breast cancer.